LTB2022/showcase_Fall22/README.md

 Insert descriptions of each file, see the "actionNeeded" file for code and file tasks needing implementation

 1. "ltb_releaseF_rev0.py" : Untested but fully integrated Little Time Buddy release code (2022-11-25)
-2. "ltb " folder: Place this folder on the Pi Zero Desktop.
+2. "ltb_f22_release" folder: Place this folder on the Pi Zero Desktop.
 It holds the .csv spreadsheet files needed for the LTB code operation
-3. " ": Spreadsheet file for Profile 1, Task 1.
+3. "P1_t1.csv": Spreadsheet file for Profile 1, Task 1.
 Place into the folder above
-4. " ": Spreadsheet file for Profile 1, Task 2.
+4. "P1_t2.csv": Spreadsheet file for Profile 1, Task 2.
 Place into the folder above
-5. " ": Spreadsheet file for Profile 2, Task 1.
+5. "P2_t1.csv": Spreadsheet file for Profile 2, Task 1.
 Place into the folder above
-6. " ": Spreadsheet file for Profile 2, Task 2.
+6. "P2_t2.csv": Spreadsheet file for Profile 2, Task 2.
 Place into the folder above